hemeac/kiwiTechTree/README.md

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.

+## Interkosmos 0.3
+Shuffled the tech nodes.
+Rebalanced the science values, making the gas analyzer and hydrometer experiments require the data to be returned in order for the vast majority of the science to be recovered.
+Otherwise, it returns only the minimum of 10%.

 ## James Webb 1.10
 Tech reshuffle.
 Nerfed the main antenna.
 Added solar panel upgrades if Near Future Solar installed to deployable pieces (excluded main satelite).